ezzhang8/ezzhang8/README.md

 ### Hi there 👋
 Thanks for checking out my profile!
-I'm a junior from the Greater Vancouver area, currently using my coding skills to fulfill needs, improve lives, and inspire others.
+I'm a high school senior from the Greater Vancouver area, currently using my coding skills to fulfill needs, improve lives, and inspire others.

 🔭 I’m currently working on ...
 * Maintaining two projects: an iOS and Chrome extension for providing student services at my school (bell schedules, virtual bulletin board, push notifications)
-* Organizing meetings for the school Programming Club with @Dormey, helping teach Node.js and Python to many students of various ages and levels of experience
+* Organizing meetings for the school Programming Club with @Dormey, helping teach Node.js to many students of various ages and levels of experience
 * Leading the initiative on coding Project V, a yet to be titled role-playing game (RPG) with a card-based combat mechanic, for a large, diverse game development club at school, the largest STEM oriented club there by membership

 🌱 I’m currently learning ...